rvlobato/rvl-overlay/README.md

-# My overlay with packages that I contribute to the Gentoo's GURU Project Repository
+# Overlay with packages that I contribute to the Gentoo's GURU Project Repository

 ### Contents